The University of Queensland

 English language proficiency

 UQ requires students to demonstrate that they can speak, write, read and comprehend English to a specified standard.
-Visit English language proficiency for information on UQ‘s English proficiency requirements, including ways to demonstrate English language proficiency.
+Visit English language requirements for information on UQ‘s English proficiency requirements, including ways to demonstrate English language proficiency.

 Timing of Offers